JoshuaCarisma/data-science-examples/Predicting Bike Rentals/readme.md

-# Displaying Linear Regression technique
+# Predicting Bike Rentals for Optimization

 The problem trying to be solved is predicting how many bikes will be rented at a particular time to properly allocate our resources